January 12, 2021

 At this time, our primary focus is to protect the health and safety of our employees while ensuring our customers’ operations continue as routinely as possible.
 We are providing our colleagues with daily updates in order to support our customers’ needs.

-At Fracht USA, the health and safety of our customers and employees remains our top priority.
-All Fracht USA offices have implemented actions according to recommendations from the World Health Organization and the Center for Disease Control and Prevention, including social distancing, additional hygiene awareness and voluntary quarantine.
-At this time, all Fracht USA offices have transitioned to a work-from-home platform, in order to protect the health and wellness our of employees as well as comply with all governmental restrictions.
+At Fracht North America, the health and safety of our customers and employees remains our top priority.
+All Fracht North America offices have implemented actions according to recommendations from the World Health Organization and the Center for Disease Control and Prevention, including social distancing, additional hygiene awareness and voluntary quarantine.
+At this time, all Fracht North America offices have transitioned to a work-from-home platform, in order to protect the health and wellness our of employees as well as comply with all governmental restrictions.
 Additionally, we have implemented global travel restrictions and external and internal meetings are solely conducted via video conference.

 We hope this information provides reassurance during this difficult period.
-Should you have any questions or concerns, please do not hesitate to reach out to your local Fracht USA representative for more information.
+Should you have any questions or concerns, please do not hesitate to reach out to your local Fracht North America representative for more information.